jgrodziski/metav/README.md

 > Given a version number MAJOR.MINOR.PATCH, increment the:

 > - MAJOR version when you make incompatible API changes,
-- MINOR version when you add functionality in a backwards-compatible manner, and
+> - MINOR version when you add functionality in a backwards-compatible manner, and
-- PATCH version when you make backwards-compatible bug fixes.
+> - PATCH version when you make backwards-compatible bug fixes.
-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+> Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Behavior

 Monorepos, or at least a reduced number of repos, brings better code sharing for the team.
-The way we manage the version and release from the source code should be independant of whether the source code is in a dedicated repo or a shared one (monorepo).
+The way we manage the version and release from the source code should be independant of whether the source code is in a dedicated repo (Multirepos) or a shared one (Monorepos).
 Many tools implicitly depends on having a dedicated repository per component.
 I'm fond of using git tags to denote the current version.

 > __Every artifact should be reproduceable from the source code hash ([git reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References))__